cdk-web/terraform/README.md

-# Terraform CLI Hacks For WASM
+# Terraform CLI compiled for WASM

+this repository has scripts and build tools to compile the terraform cli for wasm. wasm runtime allows the compiled binary to be used in your web browser and NodeJS!

 ## quick usage